ooffox/lethalcompany-godmode-cheatpack/README.md

 What this plugin can do (so far):
 - Lets you modify run and walk speeds
 - Lets you modify jump height
-- Give you invincibility
+- Gives you invincibility
-- Make you ignore fall damage
+- Makes you ignore fall damage
-- Give you infinite sprint
+- Gives you infinite sprint
-- Give you moonjump
+- Gives you moonjump
-- Give you noclip
+- Gives you noclip
 - Lets you float in the air